Today we come to the end of our journey. Twenty years ago today is the day Arkansas defeated Duke and won the national championship.

 Everybody who lived through it has their own story about it.
 Here's mine.
 I'd just turned 12 and at no point ever thought the team would lose.
 I remember watching the Arizona game at my grandparents' house, and then watching the championship game on my living room floor.

-Even though Arkansas fell behind in the second half against Duke and as we all know, it was tied with a minute left, I was too young and dumb to be nervous.
+Even though Arkansas fell behind in the second half against Duke and it was tied with a minute left, I was too young and dumb to be nervous.
 Don't get me wrong, I knew it was a really big deal to win and I was excited, but I'll always remember turning around when the clock finally hit zero and seeing my Mom on the couch with a giant smile and clapping her hands and saying "They did it!"
 It's an image I remember as vividly as I remember Thurman's shot.

 So when Arkansas finally broke through in 1994, it was and still is an intense source of pride.
 Everyone I knew had at least a championship t-shirt or a hat or something.
 Usually in multiple varieties.
 And that's not to mention the commemorative videos and banners and pennants and coke bottles and buttons and bumper stickers and a framed cover of Corliss Williamson's Hog Wild Sports Illustrated cover and framed copy of the Sports Illustrated special commemorative issue.